RECOGNIZE THE GOOD

 Remember, when the mind affixes to a negative thought pattern, toxicity becomes a problem, with several constant battles for change waiting like soldiers on the battlefield.
 From personal experience, toxicity tampers with self-esteem and endangers the opportunity to notice, experience, and appreciate any good impact as this negative inner criticism preoccupies the mind and overshadows the ability to enjoy each present moment, without doubt, complaint, and uncertainty.

 As previously mentioned, it took time to understand the importance of allowing the good to become a personal modus operandi.
 Even now as a more emotionally connected person, recognizing those positive traits and allowing the chance to relish in non-judgmental self-appreciation still at times feels like a constant challenge.
 More than that, embracing the positive and adopting this as a circadian principle requires constant work as in reality, the negative seem less laborious, especially in a world where positivity struggles to stay trending.

 Regardless, challenge oneself to find a balance between negative and positive personality traits.
 Challenge oneself to ditch the self-bashing, toxic self-talk, and negative inner criticism.
 Challenge oneself to adopt a more praising way of analyzing the things that need fixing.
 Continue to elevate the body and mind by elevating the positive within.
 Avoid ending up like that overly analytical and critical pageant girl.

-Remember the way to rise above the negative and feel confident is not be self-bashing, but by holistically recognizing the good, embracing it, sharing it, and ultimately encouraging others to do the same.
+Remember the way to rise above the negative and feel confident is not by self-bashing, but holistically recognizing and sharing the good while encouraging others to do the same.